-There are many rules that go into an FRC game like Infinite Recharge™, and this past year's game, Destination Deep Space™, all of which employ FIRST's core values of 'gracious professionalism' and 'coopertition.'
+There are many rules that go into an FRC game like Infinite Recharge™, all of which employ FIRST's core values of 'gracious professionalism' and 'coopertition.'
 All of the rules in play ensure that it's a fair game for all and that there is little to no foul play out on the field.
 From the way robots score to how the teams set up before the match even begins, Infinite Recharge™, like all other FRC games, is quite complex.
 So if and when you are watching matches, you should acknowledge that what the students are tackling is quite amazing.

 In Infinite Recharge™, FRC teams race to collect power-cells and operate the control dial to activate their alliance's shield generator in time to protect FIRST City from danger.
 Just like previous years, Infinite Recharge™ matches are played by two, three-team alliances, Red and Blue.

 Returning this year from the 2018 game, FIRST Power Up™, is the autonomous period.
 During the first 15 seconds of the match, all robot operations are done completely autonomously using code that students have written.
 Autonomous is especially important this year, since point values are increased and it is the most opportune period activate Stage One of the shield generator.